-The Fund has the flexibility to hold investments both directly and indirectly - for example, through exposure to the respective financial instruments via derivatives or investments in other investment funds.
-When investing in other investment funds, the Fund will primarily utilize GSAM funds.
-The manager aims to invest in investment funds domiciled in the Netherlands or Luxembourg when investing in other investment funds.
-The Fund may use derivatives such as options, futures, warrants, swaps, and forward currency contracts.
-These instruments can be used to hedge risks and manage portfolio efficiency.
-Their use may introduce leverage, increasing the Fund's sensitivity to market movements.
-Derivative usage ensures that the overall portfolio remains within investment restrictions.
-The risk profile intended for the type of investor the Fund targets does not change due to the use of these instruments.
+The Fund has the ability to hold investments both directly and indirectly - for example, by obtaining exposure to the relevant financial instruments through derivatives or investments in other investment funds.

+The Fund may use derivatives such as options, futures, warrants, swaps, and currency forward contracts.
+These can be applied for hedging risks and efficient portfolio management.
+This may involve leverage, increasing the Fund's sensitivity to market movements.
+When using derivatives, care is taken to ensure that the portfolio as a whole remains within the investment restrictions.
+The risk profile associated with the type of investor the Fund targets does not change as a result of using these instruments.